apennell/voter-info/README.md

 [Project Rubric](https://review.udacity.com/#!/rubrics/2658/view)

-Scroll behavior is achieved through use of native HTML + CSS functionality to preserve accessibility while improving UX.
+Would be better to implement scroll behavior through use of native HTML + CSS functionality to preserve accessibility while improving UX, but achieved through JS instead to satisfy project requirements.